When you purchase through our links, we may earn a commission. As an Amazon affiliate, we earn from qualifying purchases.

 Consider a console cabinet an essential piece of storage furniture for open-plan living spaces.
 It’s bigger than a console table and has additional capacity behind closed doors.
 Hutches, pie safes, cabinets, and armoires are classic storage pieces for formal or traditional living rooms.
 These stylish pieces add depth to a room while giving lots of storage for arranging requirements.

-Aside from cleaning your space and eliminating clutter, two big hidden storage cabinets on the sides of a coffee table are ideal for storing a wide range of stuff due to their large size.
-A coffee table with built-in storage – either a shelf or drawers – also provides several alternatives.
+Aside from cleaning your space and eliminating clutter, two ample hidden storage cabinets on the sides of a coffee table are ideal for storing a wide range of stuff due to their large size.
+A coffee table with built-in storage – a shelf or drawers – also provides several alternatives.

 Light the Living Room